dhimmel/thinklytics/README.md

 [Thinklab](https://thinklab.com/) is a platform for collaborative online open science.

-The code in `Data/` retrieves Thinklab [project exports](https://thinklab.com/discussion/discussion-summary-statistics-for-illustrating-project-impact/191#4).
+The code in `export/` retrieves Thinklab [project exports](https://thinklab.com/discussion/discussion-summary-statistics-for-illustrating-project-impact/191#4).

-The Code in `R-Code/` performs the analyses, while the `Output/` folder holds the results.
+The `viz` directory contains R visualizations of project activity.
+This code is currently broken due to updates.

 ## License